 Women’s Unemployment and Labor Force Outcomes

 The disparate impact to sectors where more women have jobs is reflected in unemployment rates.
-Since the COVID-19 recession began in Oregon, the unemployment rate for women has consistently been 2 to 3 percentage points higher than for men.
-In October 2020, the unemployment rate for women was 7.9 percent, compared with 5.9 percent for men.
+Since the COVID-19 recession began in Oregon, the unemployment rate for women has consistently been 1.6 to 2.7 percentage points higher than for men.
+In November 2020, the unemployment rate for women was 6.8%, compared with 5.2% for men.

 Unemployment rates only capture those who’ve remained in the labor force.
 If someone lost or quit a job, and hasn’t actively looked for one in the past four weeks, or isn’t available or able to take a job offered to them, they’re no longer counted as being in the labor force.

 Education: the Linchpin